-The Bitter Liberals is a brand new collaboration between four longtime local musicians, Allen Kitselman, Mike Jewell, Clark Hansbarger, and Gary McGraw featuring all original music inspired by high-end mixology.
+The Bitter Liberals is a collaboration between five longtime local musicians, Allen Kitselman, Clark Hansbarger, Gary McGraw, Michael Rohrer, and Nick Schrenk featuring all original music inspired by high-end mixology.

 The Bitter Liberals have a long and convoluted musical history.